Team Belief DAG: Generalizing the Sequence Form to Team Games for Fast Computation of Correlated Team Max-Min Equilibria

 \section{Experiments}

 We experimentally investigate solving adversarial team games using the team belief DAG.
 Since all games we experiment on have public actions, we always preprocess with branching factor reduction.

-{\bf Equilibrium-Finding Algorithms.} We investigate the application of the following two categories of game-solving algorithm on the belief DAG of the team: \begin{ienumerate} \item CFR-like algorithms obtained from the scaled extension decomposition of the team belief DAG (\Cref{sec:dag cfr}).
-We implemented the following state-of-the-art variants of CFR: \textit{Predictive CFR$^+$ (PCFR$^+$)}~\citep{Farina21:Faster}, \textit{Discounted CFR (DCFR)}~\citep{Brown19:Solving}, and \textit{Linear CFR (LCFR)}~\citep{Brown19:Solving}.
+{\bf Algorithms Tested.} We implemented the following state-of-the-art variants of CFR on the TB-DAG: \textit{Predictive CFR$^+$ (PCFR$^+$)}~\citep{Farina21:Faster}, \textit{Discounted CFR (DCFR)}~\citep{Brown19:Solving}, and \textit{Linear CFR (LCFR)}~\citep{Brown19:Solving}.
 PCFR$^+$ and DCFR use quadratic averaging of iterates, while LCFR uses linear averaging.
 PCFR$^+$ is a predictive regret minimization algorithm.
 At each time $t$, we use the previous utility vector for each time as prediction for the next.
-Each implementation is single-threaded. \item Linear programming (LP) solvers applied directly on the bilinear saddle point formulation of the equilibrium problem.
-To solve the linear program, we used the commercial solver Gurobi.
-We investigated using both the barrier algorithm, and the (concurrent primal-dual) simplex algorithm.
-For each algorithm, we experimented leaving the presolver on or off.
-We allowed Gurobi to use up to four threads. \end{ienumerate}
+All implementations are single-threaded.

-We compare solving an adversarial team games via the team belief DAG against two prior state-of-the-art algorithms: \begin{ienumerate} \item The tree-decomposition-based LP solver proposed by \citet{Zhang22:Team} (henceforth ``\textbf{ZS22}''), which has already discussed at length in this paper.
+We compare solving an adversarial team games via the team belief DAG against two prior state-of-the-art algorithms: \begin{ienumerate} \item The tree-decomposition-based LP solver proposed by \citet{Zhang22:Team} (henceforth ``\textbf{ZS22}''), which has already been discussed at length in this paper.